This blog post was updated on October 22, 2022.

 No trip to Japan is complete without a visit to the capital and largest city in the country – Tokyo.
 It’s colorful, it’s welcoming, and it consistently ranks #1 as the safest city in the world.
 Tokyo is a global economic, cultural, and social powerhouse and while three days may not seem like enough time to cover such a place, you can do a lot if you know where to go.

 It can be difficult to go-go-go every day, especially on a whirlwind trip, so feel free to edit whatever doesn’t appeal to you.
-Rest assured, you’ll have plenty to do on your next 3-day trip, and the next trip after that, since the city is full of hidden gems and you’ll want to come back again and again.
+Rest assured, you’ll have plenty to do on your next 3-day weekend, and the next trip after that, since the city is full of hidden gems and you’ll want to come back again and again.

 Morning/Afternoon – Hit up Harajuku